Academics

 Shinjuku Campus

 To develop a good command of the five Chinese language skills of "listening," "speaking," "reading," "writing" and "translating," the department provides comprehensive language education in six intensively-taught classes per week.
 Students are encouraged to become proactive in their learning and research, and receive guidance to enroll in courses suited to their learning level.
-A full complement of courses is provided to enrich students' understanding of China from multiple perspectives including social, cultural, economic and political, and both learning and financial support are provided for students to acquire certification in Chinese language competence, qualification as National Government Licensed Guide Interpreters and other proficiencies.
-In addition, the program offers many opportunities to come in contact with Chinese culture, including short-term and long-term study abroad programs at universities in Chinese-speaking countries as well as interaction with Chinese students studying at Mejiro Gakuen to facilitate practical communication skills.
+A full complement of courses is provided to enrich students' understanding of Chinese-speaking countries from multiple perspectives including social, cultural, economic and political, and both learning and financial support are provided for students to acquire certification in Test of Chinese Proficiency and HSK, qualification as National Government Licensed Guide Interpreters, and other proficiencies.
+In addition, the program offers many opportunities to come in contact with the culture of Chinese-speaking countries, including short-term and long-term study programs at universities in those countries as well as interactions with exchange students studying at Mejiro Gakuen to facilitate practical communication skills.

 Shinjuku Campus